In this post from Writers Write, your comprehensive resource, we share tips on writing from David Ogilvy.

 On September 7th, 1982, David Ogilvy sent the following internal memo to all agency employees, titled “How to Write”.

-On Writing: David Ogilvy
+Tips On Writing From David Ogilvy

 “The better you write, the higher you go in Ogilvy & Mather.
 People who think well, write well.
 Woolly minded people write woolly memos, woolly letters and woolly speeches.Good writing is not a natural gift.
 You have to learn to write well.